Dozens die in Odessa, rebels down Ukraine helicopters

 Businesswoman Tamara Voshchanaya said: "What can you think when the sound of cannon makes you jump out of bed, when helicopters are flying over and shooting at our guys?

-On the town's southern outskirts, eight Ukrainian armoured personnel carriers cut off the road but faced a cordon of local residents shouting at them to go home.
+On the town's southern outskirts, eight Ukrainian armored personnel carriers cut off the road but faced a cordon of local residents shouting at them to go home.
 Some rebels erected barricades of trees.

 Putin's popularity has soared with the seizure of Crimea and talk of restoring Moscow's former empire.
 This week he restored the Soviet-era tradition of holding a May Day parade on Red Square, where marchers carried banners hailing the acquisition of Ukrainian territory.

-U.S. Defence Secretary Chuck Hagel said Russia's actions in Ukraine had shattered the myth of European security in the post-Cold War era and said NATO allies had increased the danger by failing to meet their defence spending pledges.
+U.S. Defense Secretary Chuck Hagel said Russia's actions in Ukraine had shattered the myth of European security in the post-Cold War era and said NATO allies had increased the danger by failing to meet their defense spending pledges.

 The European Union said it was watching events in eastern Ukraine with growing concern.
 But Kiev is not a member of NATO and Western leaders have made clear they will not fight to defend Ukraine.